BattleDash/DashDynamicDaemon/README.md

 Servers and running nodes are all stored in MongoDB, which is queried by Network Control for matchmaking and load balancing.

+## How Server Types are stored

+Network Control has a directory containing server binaries, as well as Game Types containing plugins and pre-set server configurations.

+Every minute Network Control generates binaries using that data, and stores them in-memory, to be easily distributed to the nodes (this program).

+The daemon stores the archives in a cache folder.
+Every minute the daemon will make a request to Network Control asking for hashes of its archives.
+If it contains mismatched hashes, we download/update/delete our caches archives as necessary.

 ## Join Ticketing

 DashDynamicDaemon contains a W.I.P.
 Join Ticketing system.
 The structure is as follows: